SarthakB11/medical-faq-chatbot/DESIGN_CHOICES.md

     -   **Multilingual Support**: This was a key requirement.
 This model is capable of understanding and comparing text across many different languages, allowing the chatbot to be queried in languages other than English.
     -   **Performance vs. Size**: It offers a great balance between embedding quality and model size, making it efficient to run locally.
 While larger models might provide slightly better results, this model is a practical choice for a project with constraints on free tools.

 ### c.
-Language Model (LLM): OpenAI's `gpt-3.5-turbo`
+Language Model (LLM): Google's `gemini-1.5-flash`

--   **Choice**: OpenAI's GPT-3.5-turbo.
+-   **Choice**: Google's Gemini 1.5 Flash model.
 -   **Reasoning**:
-    -   **High-Quality Generation**: It is excellent at understanding context and generating fluent, natural-sounding text.
+    -   **High-Quality Generation**: It is a powerful and efficient model, excellent at understanding context and generating fluent, natural-sounding text.
-    -   **Instruction Following**: It reliably follows the instructions in the system prompt, such as answering only from the provided context and responding in a specific language.
+    -   **Instruction Following**: It reliably follows the instructions in the prompt, such as answering only from the provided context and responding in a specific language.
-    -   **Accessibility**: It is widely available and offers a free tier, aligning with the project's constraints.
+    -   **Accessibility**: It is available through the Google AI Platform and offers a free tier, aligning with the project's constraints.

 ### d.
 User Interfaces: Streamlit and CLI